TommeZ/Matplotlib/README.md

 # Matplotlib
 A showcase of my Matplotlib skills

-Run "Matplotlib Tutorial" using Jupyter
+See "Matplotlib Tutorial" Jupyter Python File